J. L. Torres: Biography

-Torres received a B.A. from Vassar College, where he majored in Hispanic studies and psychology.
+Torres received an A.B. from Vassar College, where he majored in Hispanic studies and psychology.
 He went on to receive an M.F.A. in creative writing from Columbia University, and an M.A. and Ph.D. from the University of Southern California in 1994, where he wrote a dissertation on critical essays of the Chicano Renaissance.

 Early in his career, Torres served as the managing editor of Latin N.Y.
 Magazine.
 He also worked as a freelance writer for Nuestro, the first nationally published, monthly, general-interest magazine, in English, for and about Latinos in the United States.
 After receiving his M.F.A, he moved to Puerto Rico to teach at the University of Puerto Rico at Cayey.
 While there, Torres had his first story, "Kerchiefs on a Fence," published by Chiricu Journal in 1984.
-In 2000, he started a position in the Department of English at the State University of New York at Plattsburgh, where he teaches and co-founded and edited the Saranac Review.
+In 2000, he started a position in the Department of English at the State University of New York at Plattsburgh, where he taught and co-founded and edited the Saranac Review.
+He retired in 2021.

-To date, Torres has published a collection of short stories, a novel and a poetry collection, besides numerous stories and poems in journals such as the North American Review, Puerto del Sol, Crab Orchard Review, Denver Quarterly, and the Doctor T.J.
+To date, Torres has published two short story collections, a novel and a poetry collection, besides numerous stories and poems in journals such as the North American Review, Puerto del Sol, Crab Orchard Review, Denver Quarterly, and the Doctor T.J.
 Eckleburg Review.
 In 1993, his story, "My Father's Flag," was selected by editors Harold Augenbraum and Ilan Stavans for inclusion in Growing Up Latino, published by Houghton-Mifflin.

 Torres's work focuses on the diasporican experience, living in the in-betweeness that forms and informs the Puerto Rican experience in the United States and Puerto Rico.
 In a review of his novel The Accidental Native, Shakti Castro writes that "Rennie Falto is a Puerto Rican character for the new millennium… The Accidental Native represents a new phase of Puerto Rican literature, giving us a character that rebels against the usual and challenges what it means to be Puerto Rican, and the proscribed ways in which to be a Latino."
 This perspective underlines what Torres calls "writing from the post-barrio universe," signaling a redefinition and re-configuration of the term "Nuyorican."

 The Accidental Native marks the first novel written in English dealing with the Nuyorican reverse migration to Puerto Rico.
 Claudio Iván Remeseira of NBCLatino recommended it as one of “5 great reads by Latino and Caribbean authors” for 2013.
 In her review of the novel, Donna Chavez writes that "Torres does capture the conflicts and challenges Puerto Ricans experience when returning to their homeland, but he reaches beyond the specific to the universal, illuminating the lives and feelings of any second-generation American in a similar situation."
+In her essay on The Accidental Native, Consuelo Martinez Reyes argues for a "decolonial interpretation of J.L.
+Torres's work" that "proposes a familial configuration in which affective forces originating from female characters function as a tool of epistemic liberation against imperialist colonizing."